-- 1. Individual foreign competitors (as defined in Article 116.2.2) may compete in events and competitions in NZ subject to: - For national events and competitions in NZ they must be full members of ESNZ. - 1.2.
+- 1. Individual foreign competitors (as defined in Article 116.2.2) may compete in events and competitions in NZ subject to: - 1.1.
+For national events and competitions in NZ they must have the appropriate level of ESNZ membership. - 1.2.
 For international (FEI) events and competitions in NZ they must have permission from their own National Federation and from ESNZ. - 1.3.
 For national events and competitions in NZ, a Discipline's rules may require proof of eligibility of rider and/or horse for safety reasons; this proof should not require membership of the competitor's national federation. - Foreign riders will not be eligible to compete in team competitions other than international team competitions unless the following conditions have been met: